 Nevada law (NRS 484D.
 495 (4)(b)) states that the failure to wear a seat belt “may not be considered as negligence or as causation in any civil action,” such as a personal injury lawsuit.
 In other words, your decision to go without a seat belt does not itself make you legally responsible for a car accident.
 However, because of the way Nevada awards compensation in personal injury cases, the lack of a seat belt could affect the amount of compensation you recover.

 You should speak to an experienced car accident attorney if you have been injured in a car accident in Nevada by another motorist and the lack of a seat belt may be an issue.
 Some insurance adjusters might try to tell you that you are barred from making a claim.
-An attorney at Sam & Ash, LLP in Las Vegas can help you understand your legal rights.
+An attorney at Sam & Ash Injury Law in Las Vegas can help you understand your legal rights.

 Our attorneys can make sure Nevada law is applied correctly to your car accident injury claim.
 We’ll fight for What’s Right and help you pursue the full compensation available by law.